simp/simp-doc/docs/changelogs/latest.rst

 * Updated the ``pki_cert_sync`` type to also generate an aggregate CA certificates file with X.509 certificate headers removed, ``cacerts_no_headers.pem``.
-This new CA certificates file is useful for application that cannot handle certificate headers.
+This new CA certificates file is useful for applications that cannot handle certificate headers.
 * Add a new option to the ``pki_cert_sync`` type, ``generate_pem_hash_links``, which controls whether ``pki_cert_sync`` should generate and maintain the PEM file hash links in the target directory.
 Disabling automatic PEM hash